EnamiYa/C-subset-Compiler/parser/wlp4_parser/notes.md

 # WARNINGS - TO READ IF I HAVE BUG
 - BOF BOF and EOF EOF DON'T CONTRIBUTE TO K/[input] string

+# takeaways
+- step away if stuck or tired
+- test gradually and continuously - debug prints
+- take away as much code out of main as possible